Superconvergent Non-Polynomial Approximations: WENO Schemes

 where $\delta=\delta(\Delta x)$ is introduced to prevent the denominator from becoming zero.
 Observe that $\beta_2$ is defined using three points ($S_2^+$ in Figure \ref{fig:stencil}) instead of two points, which incorporates a bias in the indicators.

 Next, using the local smoothness indicators, we map the linear weights $d_k$ to the nonlinear weights $\alpha_k$ for $k=0,1,2$ via

-where $\tau_3 = |\beta_2 - \beta_0|$ measures the global smoothness and $\epsilon > 0 $ is used to prevent the denominator from becoming zero.
+where $\epsilon > 0 $ is used to prevent the denominator from becoming zero.
+Here $\tau$ measures the global smoothness and is defined by $ \tau = |\beta_2 - \beta_0|$ in WENO-RBF3 and $ \tau = |\beta_1 - \beta_0|$ in WENO-RBF4.
 The linear weights $\{d_k:k=0,1,2\}$ are chosen so that the linear combination of fourth order local approximations, on each of the two-point stencils, is consistent with the sixth order approximation obtained on the four-point stencil.
-The nonlinear weights are then scaled to form a partition of unity
+The nonlinear weights for WENO-RBF3 are then scaled to form a partition of unity